aviv90/tasker-server/README.md

 # tasker-server

-A Node.js server for generating images using AI services (Gemini and OpenAI).
+A Node.js server for multimedia AI processing including image generation, video creation, and audio transcription.

 ## Features

 - **Text-to-Image Generation** using Google Gemini or OpenAI DALL-E
-- **Image Editing** using Google Gemini
+- **Image Editing** using Google Gemini or OpenAI
+- **Text-to-Video Generation** using Runware or Replicate
+- **Image-to-Video Generation** using Runware or Replicate
+- **Video-to-Video Transformation** using Replicate
+- **Audio Transcription** using Lemonfox
 - RESTful API with task-based processing
 - Support for multiple AI providers